NavyStack/ipranges/README.md

 ## Important Note:

-All IP lists utilized by this script are sourced from public domains. <br /> Contributions or suggestions for improvement are warmly welcomed!
+All IP lists utilized by this script are sourced from public sources. <br /> Contributions or suggestions for improvement are warmly welcomed!

 ---